tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample answer:** We can use unsupervised learning to cluster stock data so we can create investment portfolios according to the resulting groups.

-As an example, continue the presentation with the slide titled "How can we understand our customers?" and then move forward by highlighting the following:
+Continue the presentation with the slide titled "How can we understand our customers?."
+Explain to students that you may answer this question using supervised or unsupervised learning, then move forward in the slides by highlighting the following:

 * Beyond the typical segmentation variables, such as age, gender, income, or zip code, understanding customers is crucial in every sector.